oevkaya/DataViz-Booklet/README.md

 # Data Visualization Booklet

-This repository includes the necessary materials for the Data Visualization Booklet created by
+This repository includes the necessary materials for the Data Visualization Booklet created by Selin Aytan, Idil Tuzkaya and Ozan Evkaya during summer 2025, under the Erasmus+ internship period.

-- Ozan Evkaya
-- Selin Aytan
-- Idil Tuzkaya

-during summer 2025, under the Erasmus+ internship visiting
+This booklet project aims to deliver a new quarto based data visualization open-source book to explore the ideas and computations along with visualizations in classical size and big size data sets by